NFL Rumors: Antonio Brown Could Face New Trouble After Liking Twitter Post Saying Mike Mayock Should Be Raped

 Less than a day after demanding his release from the Raiders and almost immediately signing with the New England Patriots once he hit free agency, Brown continued his attack on Raiders general manager Mike Mayock by liking a Twitter post saying Mayock should be raped.

-Brown’s tenure came to an end thanks in large part due to a verbal confrontation with Mayock in which Brown reportedly called him a “cracker” and had to be held back by teammates.
+Brown’s tenure came to an end thanks in large part due to a verbal confrontation with Mayock in which Brown reportedly called him a “cracker” and had to be held back by teammates, according to SI.
 Prior to the confrontation, Brown had posted to Instagram a letter from Mayock detailing more than $50,000 in fines that Brown faced for missing team activities.

 Brown appeared to still have Mayock on his mind after signing a one-year, $15 million contract with the Patriots.
-He liked a tweet from the early morning hours on Sunday saying that Mayock is “The most stupidest human popsicle on the planet he should never been hired as a GM.”
-The post went on to say that “Mike Mayock is a true prejudice a**hole he should be raped in the a** then fire.”
+He liked a tweet from the early morning hours on Sunday saying the following about Mayock.

+“The most stupidest human popsicle on the planet he should never been hired as a GM.”

 The tweet came from an account with only 21 followers, none of them directly connected to Brown, suggesting that he may have been trolling Twitter for posts about Mayock.